This is a single axis stepper motor breakout board using Toshiba's TB67S128FTG driver.

 The minimal setup requires:

-Warning: VM has no reverse polarity protection always double check before plugging it in and turning on power!
+Warning: VM and VIN do not have reverse polarity protection always double check before plugging it in and turning on power!

 The board has a trimmer to set VREF.
 The eval board is hard wired to run in resistor less mode with a gain of 1/5 as shown in section 13.2 of the datasheet.